datalust/seq-tickets/rfcs/0667-apikey-delegated-permissions.md

 It's anticipated that API keys for application log ingestion will continue to be created and maintained by a system administrator, as shared (non-personal) API keys.
 This will prevent interruption of application logging when users come and go.

-A user may still create a personal API key and use it to ingest log events if desired - this essentially provides "self-service" API key creation.
-Using shared keys for ingesion is encouraged by recommendation only.
+A user may still create a personal API key and use it to ingest log events if they wish - this essentially provides "self-service" API key creation.
+Using shared keys for ingestion will be encouraged but not required.

 API keys created for ingestion purposes will have the `Ingest` permission assigned: this will be selected by default when creating a new shared API key, as it is by far the most common use case.